kurtislanderson/ha-wodify-admin/README.md

 [![License][license-shield]](LICENSE)
 [![hacs][hacs-shield]][hacs]

-A Home Assistant integration for Wodify gym management system.
-Track classes, receive notifications, and automate your home based on your gym schedule.
+A Home Assistant integration for Wodify class schedules.
+Use your Wodify schedule to power automations in your gym with Home Assistant.

+> **Note**: This integration requires Wodify API access, which is only available to gym owners and Wodify administrators.

 ## Features